Park Forest Plaza

-Competition from a new larger indoor mall in nearby Matteson, Illinois three the decades later in the early 1970s ultimately doomed Park Forest Plaza.
-The mall did survive until 1996 when Field's closed and Sears moved to nearby Lincoln Mall.
+Competition from a new larger indoor mall in nearby Matteson, Illinois, three decades later in the early 1970s ultimately doomed Park Forest Plaza.
+The center subsequently survived until 1996 when Field's closed and Sears moved to the nearby Lincoln Mall.

 The village has now converted what was left to a "regular" downtown area with local services, including retail stores, a banquet hall, a cultural arts center, a dance studio, a movie theater, a senior residential community and the Village Hall.
 Single-family homes are also being built on the outskirts of the downtown area.